 Hardware

-A simple solution for outdoors localization and basic navigation is an Arduino board, such as the Adafruit Feather nRF52840 Sense with a GPS shield, such as the Adafruit Ultimate GPS FeatherWing.
+A simple solution for outdoor localization and basic navigation is an Arduino board, such as the Adafruit Feather nRF52840 Sense with a GPS shield, such as the Adafruit Ultimate GPS FeatherWing.
 The Sense provides a micro controller, Bluetooth, a 6DoF IMU, and a magnetometer (a LIS3MDL).
 The FeatherWing provides a GPS.

 Assembly